ENROLL IN HEALTH INSURANCE

-Important: Having a baby qualifies you for a Special Enrollment Period (SEP).
-This means that after you have your baby you can enroll in or change Marketplace coverage even if it’s outside the Open Enrollment period.
+This means that after you have your baby you can enroll in or change Marketplace coverage even if it’s outside the Open Enrollment Period.
 When you enroll in the new plan, your coverage can be effective from the day the baby was born.

-If you already had Marketplace coverage, you can do one of 2 things when your baby is born:
+If you already have Marketplace coverage when your baby is born, you can do one of 2 things: